-Five layers (individually wrapped steel coils underneath cooling memory foam, plus a pillow top wrapped in cotton) seamlessly come together to provide luxurious comfort.
-Incredible value for the price.
-Our tests found that the luxury firm option is ideal both cold and hot sleepers with adequate support for neck and shoulders, but users should test their options before committing.
+Five layers seamlessly work together to provide luxurious comfort for a good value.
+The luxury firm option is ideal for both cold and hot sleepers with adequate support for neck and shoulders.

 Those who are sensitive to back and joint pain may find a mattress made completely of memory foam more comfortable.

-Great value.
-Multi-layered memory foam makes for a comfortable sleep, no matter what position you sleep in.
+High-value mattress with multilayered memory foam that makes for a comfortable night's sleep, no matter what position you prefer.
 Also great for back or joint pain.
-Easy installation and great customer service.
+Easy installation on top of the proper frame that's ready out of the box.

 If you're used to more traditional mattresses with springs and other bells and whistles, this might not be the one for you.

-Design helps reduce stiffness, soreness, and tension.
+Designed to reduce stiffness, soreness, and tension.
 Sleepers stay cool with the airy upper layer and deeper gel layer.
 Provides ample support for back and side sleepers.
-Backed by a forever warranty.
+Works well with adjustable bases.
+Easy to set up.
+Not too soft, not too firm.

 Is your mattress conducive to a good night’s sleep, or do you toss and turn every night?
 Finding a mattress that provides comfort, durability, and affordability can be somewhat of a balancing act.
 What’s more, mattress manufacturers routinely introduce new technologies to lure customers away from the competition.
 It can be tough to separate hype from reality.